veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 ### Ideal World

-A diverse multicultural environment will mean that people can share their differing experiences to spawn more innovation and creativity, than would be possible with a monolithic culture.
+A diverse multicultural environment will mean that people can share their differing experiences to spawn more innovation and creativity.

+This world can be viewed as a refuge.
+A safe haven for different types of people.

 These people prefer to have lenient immigration laws, to try and boost diversity.

-Minorities might get extra benefits to try and give them a fair environment compared to the privileged majority.
+People value open-mindedness, openness to new experiences and ideas, openness to being challenged.

 ### Unintended Consequences

 A multicultural environment makes it hard for strangers to trust each other.
 People might self-censor themselves to stop from accidently making someone of a different culture be uncomfortable.
 Certain topics become controversial to talk about.
 With most communication being shallow all of the time, people might end up with few or no close friends.

+Sometimes laws can be poorly written to help certain minorities more than others, which may be viewed as unfair.